We’re the leading industry association created to support individuals and organizations by promoting the use of independent social compliance audits.

 Auditors must complete 2 hours of ethics training per year.
 Member Firms should include ethics in their CPD training courses.

-Are CPD requirements based on the calendar year or the date the Auditor reached RA/CSCA Level?
+Are CPD requirements based on the calendar year or the date the Auditor reached CSCA Level?

-CPD Requirements take effect once an auditor becomes an RA or CSCA and are calculated on a pro rata basis only including the period of time from which they obtained their RA or CSCA status until the end of the calendar year.
+CPD Requirements take effect once an auditor becomes a CSCA and are calculated on a pro rata basis only including the period of time from which they obtained their CSCA status until the end of the calendar year.

 How do I submit independent CPD hours?